Date and Time

 Ok, now they are teaching some relevant subjects like IPC, CPC, CrPC, Evidence Act, so let me learn these from college teachers first, then I will join judiciary coaching later.

 Yeah, now I need to start thinking about judiciary preparation, but I guess I still have time.
 I will start next month.
 No, I will start after the next exam.
 Ok, after Diwali.
 Fine, after New Year definitely etc.

 I still have not started judiciary training.
 But I guess it’s ok.
 Maybe I should think of joining a judiciary coaching finally.

 I have joined a judiciary coaching class finally.
 However, now I have only 18 months to prepare 40 huge subjects.
-It’s bigger than my entire law school curriculum to finish this in 18 months now I need to study for 12 hours a day!
-Ok maybe I can do this.
+It’s bigger than my entire law school curriculum to finish this in 18 months now, and I need to study for 12 hours a day!
+Ok, maybe I can do this.
 Let me try.

 This pattern is an outcome of the belief systems highlighted above.

 - These belief systems create a false sense of security.
 Intelligent candidates end up procrastinating the real work of preparation.